LanhooNg/LanhooNg.github.io/_pages/about.md

 # 🔥 News
-- *2024.12*: &nbsp;🎉🎉 1 paper accepted in IEEE Transactions on Circuits and Systems for Video Technology.
+- *2024.12*: &nbsp;🎉🎉 1 paper accepted in IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).
 - *2024.06*: &nbsp;🎉🎉 1 paper accepted in PRCV 2024.

 # 📝 Publications